themostclueless/qeaml.github.io/pages/character/KurtMcDoubleburger.md

 ---

 **Kurt McDoubleburger** is a minor character appearing in the game Gar28.
 He is the CEO of Perc Finance, a company closely related to Perc Industries.
+He can be found in the game Gar28 in the break room of [Har28]'s hardware store.

 ## Appearance